Kazade/simulant-engine/documentation/platform_notes.md

  - Fedora (and probably other Linux distributions)
  - Windows
- - OSX
+ - OSX (should work, not regularly tested)
- - Dreamcast (room for improvement, performance and sound need work)
+ - Dreamcast (performance work needed)
- - PSP (compiles, missing features)
+ - PSP (runs, missing audio)
- - Android (untested, needs work)
+ - Android
+ - Evercade (compiles, untested)

 The following platforms will be targetted when possible (or when someone submits patches):

- - iOS
+ - OG XBox (WIP)
- - Web (via WASM)

-## Dreamcast

-Dreamcast support is currently a work in progress.
-The following things aren't supported yet:

- - Mouse input
- - Sound
+ - PS2
- - Any kind of VMU support
- - Romdisk loading
+ - GameCube

-There are also the following problems:

- - Unsupported operations: Point particles

 # The Platform API